 Small integers (recognizable with fixnum?) are always available without explicit allocation.
 From the perspective of the garbage collector and weak boxes, their storage is never reclaimed.
 (Due to clever representation techniques, however, their storage does not count towards the space that Racket uses.
 That is, they are effectively free.)

 Procedures where the compiler can see all of their call sites may never be allocated at all (as discussed above).
 Similar optimizations may also eliminate the allocation for other kinds of values.

 Interned symbols are allocated only once (per place).
 A table inside Racket tracks this allocation so a symbol may not become garbage because that table holds onto it.

 Reachability is only approximate with the CGC collector (i.e., a value may appear reachable to that collector when there is, in fact, no way to reach it anymore).

 One important use of weak boxes is in testing that some abstraction properly releases storage for data it no longer needs, but there is a gotcha that can easily cause such test cases to pass improperly.

 Imagine you’re designing a data structure that needs to hold onto some value temporarily but then should clear a field or somehow break a link to avoid referencing that value so it can be collected.
 Weak boxes are a good way to test that your data structure properly clears the value.
-This is, you might write a test case that builds a value, extracts some other value from it (that you hope becomes unreachable), puts the extracted value into a weak-box, and then checks to see if the value disappears from the box.
+That is, you might write a test case that builds a value, extracts some other value from it (that you hope becomes unreachable), puts the extracted value into a weak-box, and then checks to see if the value disappears from the box.